Javascript SDK

 analytics.setAnonymousId('123-456-ABC')

-Finally, you can override the anonymousId using the options object.
+You can also override the anonymousId using the options object.
 This will become the default anonymousId value in subsequent calls even if this is not specified within those calls.
 You can use the following calls to do this:

 Identify